International development for impact

 Two main modes of group interaction:

-Small group work works via Zoom’s break-out room function, with key insights reported back in plenary to the wider group
+Small group work via Zoom’s break-out room function, with key insights reported back in plenary to the wider group.

-Plenary discussion works via Zoom’s chat function in a two-part process.
+Plenary discussion is done via Zoom’s chat function in a two-part process.
 First everyone is asked to comment via chat (e.g. provide an answer to a provocative question, or ask a question of their own).
-Second, a sample of these is used to facilitate further in-depth discussion via commentary from Mark, followed by an open-mic session for those who want to take the discussion further
+Second, a sample of these is used to facilitate further in-depth discussion via commentary from Mark, followed by an open-mic session for those who want to take the discussion further.

 Additional learning and interaction you can't get face-to-face, for example: